shengnxu/triton/scripts/amd/gemm/README.md

   required for some old torch version, in which some function used in the warmup kernel launch is not supported.
-- Parallel profiling of kernels: The tuning space is first divided into a number of tasks, which is controled by `--jobs n`.
+- Parallel profiling of kernels: The tuning space is first divided into a number of tasks, which is controlled by `--jobs n`.
 And all the tasks can be profiled in parallel on a number of GPUs in the system.
 There are two ways to specify which GPU(s) we want to use for profiling.
 Note that these flags cannot be use together.
 By default, only one task is generated and profiled on GPU0.